alf-p-steinbach/Expressive-Cpp/README.md

 - the construct with `$pick`, `$when`, `$use` and `$else_use` selects the first expression whose `$when` condition is satisfied (or the `$else_use` expression), without evaluating the other expressions;
-- the `$just` keyword generates a safe standard C++ `main` function, discussed in he next subsection;
+- the `$just` keyword generates a safe standard C++ `main` function, discussed in the next subsection;
 -  `$each` and `$in` are just syntactic sugar for readability, expanding to the more cryptic raw C++ &ldquo;`auto const&`&rdquo; and &ldquo;`:`&rdquo;; and finally
 - `not` is just standard C++, in spite of being readable.